Probing the Social and Psychological Shadows of a Master Storyteller

 Visiting Copenhagen a few months ago, I was geekily excited to see the HCA Fairytale ‘house’.
 Touristy, small and blink-and-you’ll-miss-it it was, but it was also here that I discovered the story of HCA, the writer of those dark and strange tales that I had for so long been fascinated by.

-Hans Christian Anderson: The King of Not Quite
+Hans Christian Andersen: The King of Not Quite

 As the H.C Andersen Centre website puts it, HCA was “a product of two towns, two social environments, two worlds and two ages”.
 He was born in 19th century Denmark in a small town where his father struggled as a shoemaker.
 Andersen spent his childhood in poverty, sickness and loneliness.